 Psychological Sciences, all four areas have significant neuroscience

-representation among their faculty and all look forward with excitement and
+representation among their faculty and the entire department is excited and enthusiastic

-state-of-the-art, next door, multimodal imaging center which will bring fMRI
+about our new, state-of-the-art, next door, multimodal imaging center which

 The University of Delaware is ideally situated on a